idnantimar/DBCV-revisited/README.md

 ## Our Contribution: DSPC (Density Separation of a Pair of Clusters)

-For DSPC, we adopt a KD-tree approach to avoid materializing cross-cluster matrices during the loop.
+For DSPC, we adopt a KD-tree approach to avoid materializing cross-cluster matrices in a loop.

 The tree is built from the combined data of core points from all clusters, and we need to find the nearest neighbor of a point outside its own cluster.